What Happened to Ginger Smith: Artistry

 . . .

-I'd spent time, money, heart, energy in for 16 years - someone with whom I’d spoken to in person two times. . .
+gave my heart, energy to for 16 years - a fellow artist from there, whom I’d spoken to in person twice. . .

 Saw me on West 50th Street.